TeamSarose/Web-Scraping/image_scraper/README.md

 <li>Navigate to the project directory</li>
 <li>Run the Crawler</li>
 <li>To start the crawler, use the following command: scrapy crawl image_spider</li>
+<li>Images scraped by the crawler will be stored in the images directory</li>
 </ol>
-Images scraped by the crawler will be stored in the images directory.